 The University of Tasmania has been on a nature positive journey for some time, having already completed a species assessment of all our campuses, including identifying those that are of concern, threatened or endangered.
-We also have assessed weeds, natural values, and threats.
+We also have assessed weeds and natural values.

 The University’s most recent assessment occurred in early 2019.
-This included natural values of conservation concern and the main threats, such as flora, fauna, and plant communities that are threatened in Tasmania, as well as invasive flora and fauna, protected areas, and sea level rise risk found at University properties and within 500m of the property boundaries.
+This included natural values of conservation concern and the main threats.
+The assessment included flora, fauna, and plant communities that are threatened in Tasmania, as well as invasive species, and the location of protected areas.
+Previous assessments have mapped the risk of sea level rise at University properties and within 500m of the property boundaries.

-Our pledge recognises actions we’ve already taken and that we will build on these, including:
+Our pledge recognises actions we’ve already taken and how we will build on these, including:

-- The inclusion of the protection and enhancement of the natural environment as a key element for the University Reserve’s fire management plan (Sandy Bay campus).
-The plan includes suppression of weeds and encouraging endemic flora and fauna communities
+- Protection and enhancement of the natural environment is a key element for the University Reserve’s fire management plan (Sandy Bay campus).
+The plan includes suppression of weeds and encouraging endemic flora and fauna communities.

 - Significant multi-year efforts delivering protection and improvement of Newnham Creek (Newnham campus)

 - Feral animal and weed control, as well as protection of penguin nesting habitat, at West Park campus.